isomerpages/enterprisesg-seeds/_for-tech-startups/Work with us.md

 * Showcase high-growth potential with clear scalability for the international market.
 * Have identified a ready, independent third-party investor(s).
 * Business must not be involved in the following business activities: gambling, tobacco-related products, or any other activities which are in violation of law, or against public interest.
-* Company cannot be a subsidiary or joint venture.

 ##### **2. Identify an institutional investor**